playdeezgames/tggdkjxv/README.md

 TheGrumpyGameDevXV

-* A game where you investigate underwater cities with monsters
+* ~A game where you investigate underwater cities with monsters.~
-* An game where you comment on the human body with geometry.
+* ~A game where you comment on the human body with geometry.~
-* An game where you collect chocolate to win points.
+* A game where you collect chocolate to win points.

 "Safety Theme":